 The NC funeral homes that get those fundamentals right — and adapt their systems to the 2026 market — will look back on this decade as a time of significant growth, not decline.

-Duane Cutlip is a Licensed Preneed Funeral Director serving independent North Carolina funeral homes with consulting, training, staffing, and program audits.
+Duane Cutlip is a Licensed Preneed Funeral Director serving independent North Carolina funeral homes.
+This article reflects what he's seeing in programs across NC in early 2026.

 Talk to Duane — (919) 822-2010